BilalAshiq/BilalAshiq/README.md

-- 👋 Hi, I’m @BilalAshiq
+- 👋 Hi, I’m
 - 👀 I’m interested in
-- 🌱 I’m currently learning PHP and MySQL
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on a Project
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
-Instagram : https://instagram.com/elliot_alderson.2

 <!---
 BilalAshiq/BilalAshiq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.